Walt Levinsky: Musical career

 Levinsky first assignment with a 'name' band was with the Les Elgart orchestra.
 Then, as a full-time professional, he replaced Buddy DeFranco in the Tommy Dorsey Orchestra which toured in the US and Cuba.
-During the Korean war he enlisted in the US Air Force and served as a musician and member of the Airmen of Note of the U. S. Air Force band.
+During the Korean war he enlisted in the U.S. Air Force and served as a musician and member of The Airmen of Note of the U.S. Air Force Band.

 After his Air Force discharge in 1954 Levinsky wanted to avoid the disruptive life of a band member on the road and settled in the New York area.
 Back with the Tommy Dorsey band for a brief stint, he then landed a job as reed player on a Broadway show.
 That was the beginning of a period when he worked as an instrumentalist in various show orchestras and also backed recording artists as a studio session musician.
 In 1956 when Benny Goodman was assembling a new band for an engagement at New York's Waldorf Astoria Hotel, he selected Levinsky as his lead sax player.
 While with the Goodman band, Levinsky was nominated by Benny as his backup player for the clarinet solos.
 When that engagement closed, Levinsky signed on for a summer contract with the Goodman band playing concerts in other cities.

 Levinsky then joined the NBC Staff Orchestra.
 During this period he recorded an RCA album with the Sauter-Finegan Orchestra playing Benny Goodman's clarinet solos.
 While at NBC, he took various freelance assignments and also contracted to the CBS Staff band.
 In 1962, he graduated to The Tonight Show Band, led by Skitch Henderson (later headed by Doc Severinsen) backing The Tonight Show Starring Johnny Carson.